Higher rank Segre integrals over the Hilbert scheme of points: surfaces

 \subsection{Residue calculations}

 Our first goal is to prove Theorem \ref{t1}.
 We begin by explaining how the special formulas of Theorem \ref{p1} are predicted by the series in Theorem \ref{t1}.
-Conversely, we will prove later that these predictions are equivalent to the statement of Theorem \ref{t1}.
+Conversely, we will prove in Section \ref{latelate} that these predictions are equivalent to the statement of Theorem \ref{t1}.

 We keep the same notation as in the introduction.
 Let $S$ be a $K3$ surface.
-For a vector bundle $V\to S$ with Mukai vector $v$, let
+For a vector bundle $V\to S$ with Mukai vector let